ThoughtWorksInc/ThoughtWeather-iOS/README.md

 - Current plan is to use https://openweathermap.org/ as a datasource.

 ## TODO
-- Get user's current location using CoreLocation (current thinking is to use an async/await wrapper)
 - Render five-day weather forecast for user's current location in WeekView
   - Possibly also add detailed current conditions?
 - Segue to DayView when a WeekView cell is tapped
 - Render detailed forecast for user's current location in DayView
 - [maybe] Create a SwiftUI version in a different branch